ermlikeyeah/ermlikeyeah.github.io/_posts/2017-12-30-2018-quarter-1-work-goals.markdown

 We already have researchers, content designers, interaction designers, service designers, and front-end devs at our weekly “user centred design” meet.
 Get product owners in Leeds to come to and be involved with these meets – and anyone else who is interested and passing by.

 Get product owners involved with design decisions more.
+(Product owners hold the problems and focus the teams.)

 It’s not about just the designer doing user-centred design.
 It’s not about the user-centred design team within a product-service team doing the design.
 We’re not just about user-centred teams.
 We’re a user-centered organisation.